Eulring/Y-SLAM/README.md

 # Y-SLAM
-this project is for learning
+this project is for the lecture project